 Budgeted amounts are as originally adopted and as amended by the City Council.
-For the year ended September 30, 2013 the City Council amended the original budget on November 18, 2013.
-The General Fund exceeded its budget appropriations in the public safety department for payment of compensated absences which were accrued after the budget was amended in November 2013.
+For the year ended September 30, 2014 the City Council amended the original budget on November 17, 2014.
+The General Fund exceeded its budget appropriations in the public safety department for required contributions to the police pension fund.